JWGardiner/Minecraft-Multiblock-Frame-API/README.md

 The fill block is what fills it.
 You have 2 config options for this; you can set it to either fill it and replace all blocks, or only fill when there's **no blocks** (Not including air, of course).

+As the controller is a blockEntity, lots of frames made of the controller may lag more than creating a frame.

 ## Documentation
 Once the API is complete, the documentation will be on the wiki tab, as well as an example.